 Distributed Education Handbook

-Use this Distributed Education Handbook link to learn about important policies and procedures related to online and hybrid learning at Vol State.
-The DE Handbook is a living document that is updated on an ongoing basis as needed in order to keep the most current and accurate information in your hands.
+Read the Distributed Education Handbook to learn about important policies and procedures related to online and hybrid learning at Vol State.
+The Distributed Education Handbook is a living document that is updated on an ongoing basis as needed in order to keep the most current and accurate information in your hands.
 Major sections of this handbook include an overview and history of Distributed Education at Vol State; student support services information; administrative guidelines; and faculty support services information.

 Web 2.0 Tools and Resources